 Status: Samples have been collected from urban streams and storm drains by County Environmental Health staff and volunteers with the Coastal Watershed Council (CWC).
-From July 1, 2010 to June 30, 2011, CWC volunteers collected 25 samples from 7 storm drain outfalls and 54 samples from 8 other urban stream locations.
-CWC also collected samples from 80 locations, primarily urban streams, during Snapshot Day in 2011.
-CWC samples are analyzed by County staff for fecal indicator bacteria, nitrate, ammonia and phosphate.
-County staff collected and analyzed 548 samples from 25 locations in urban stream and lagoon samples throughout the County (including locations within the City of Santa Cruz).
-County staff also collected 60 samples at 31 locations in storm drains and ditches.
+From July 1, 2011 to June 30, 2012, County staff collected and analyzed 456 samples from 25 locations in urban stream and lagoon samples throughout the County (including locations within the City of Santa Cruz).
+County staff also collected 91 samples at 48 locations in storm drains and ditches.
+Forty samples were analyzed using quantitative real time polymerase chain reaction (QPCR) for human specific bacterioides, which is a strong indicator of human contamination.
+CWC volunteers collected 16 samples from 4 storm drain outfalls and 12 samples from 3 other urban stream locations.
+CWC also collected samples from 80 locations, primarily urban streams, during Snapshot Day in 2012.
+CWC urban watch samples are analyzed by County staff for fecal indicator bacteria, nitrate, ammonia and phosphate.